|Assessment Type||Assessment length / details||Proportion|

 Present, where appropriate, data in numerical numerate form.

 This module is based on the final year independent research conducted by all EES students.
 This dissertation module is designed during the second year of the degree and then field-sampling/data collection is completed, typically, during the vacation between the second and third year of the degree.
 Students have access to a wide range of support and equipment in DGES during the summer and early part of the first semester of their final year to conduct laboratory tests.
-The students prepare and deliver an assessed presentation on their work in semester 1 and produce a written dissertation (complete with field and laboratory notebooks) in semester 2.
+The students prepare and deliver an assessed presentation on their work in semester 1 and produce a written dissertation in semester 2.

 A list of potential project themes and their respective supervisors will be posted, normally by the beginning of semester 2 year 2, but students are not confined to these possiblities.
 Enterprise and initiative are encouraged, but students should bear in mind that a suitable project: